Image of Professor Moyna

 Biography

 Dr. Moyna is the author of Compound Words in Spanish: Theory and history (John Benjamins, 2011).
-She is also the co-editor, with Alejandra Balestra and Glenn Martínez of Recovering the U.S. Hispanic Linguistic Heritage (Arte Público Press, 2008) and of Forms of Address in the Spanish of the Americas with Susana Rivera-Mills (John Benjamins, 2016).
-More recently, she coedited It’s Not All About You: New Perspectives on Address Research with Bettina Kluge (John enjamins, 2019).
-Her work has appeared in Clinical Linguistics and Phonetics, Hispania, Language and Communication, Language and Literature, Linguistics, Revista Internacional de Lingüística Iberoamericana, Romanische Forschungen, Southwest Journal of Linguistics, Spanish in context, and Studies in Hispanic and Lusophone Linguistics, among other venues.
-Dr. Moyna was Associate Editor for the 5th and 6th editions of the Chicago Spanish Dictionary (University of Chicago, 2002, 2012).
-She is currently working on a large-scale project on address in Uruguayan Spanish.
+She is also co-editor of Recovering the U.S. Hispanic Linguistic Heritage (Arte Público Press, 2008), with Alejandra Balestra and Glenn Martínez; Forms of Address in the Spanish of the Americas, with Susana Rivera-Mills (John Benjamins, 2016); and It’s Not All About You: New Perspectives on Address Research, with Bettina Kluge (John Benjamins, 2019).
+Her latest book, Beyond Binaries in Address Research, co-edited with Víctor Fernández-Mallat, is forthcoming in 2025.
+Her work has appeared in numerous peer reviewed journals, including, most recently Diversity and Inclusion Research, International Journal of Bilingualism, Journal of Historical Linguistics, Journal of Historical Pragmatics, Journal of Historical Sociolinguistics, Language and Communication, and Latino Studies.
+Dr. Moyna was Associate Editor for the 5th and 6th editions of the Chicago Spanish Dictionary (University of Chicago, 2002, 2012) and is co-editor of the book series Topics in Address Research (John Benjamins).
+She is currently completing a large-scale project on address in Uruguayan Spanish and is gathering data for a study of Spanish in Houston.

 Research Interests